Where you can go on holiday | Check FCDO updates before you travelFind out more

-When travelling for an extended period of time you will need to opt for long-stay travel insurance – not to be confused with backpacker cover...
+When travelling for an extended period of time it’s likely you’ll need a specialist policy to cover your travel.
+For example, long-stay travel insurance – not to be confused with backpacker cover.

-As with standard policies, a long-stay travel insurance policy will cover you for medical expenses, cancellation, and baggage, etc. However, long-term travel insurance may include other cover, given the various activities people undertake on extended trips, such as working abroad.
+As with standard policies, a comprehensive long-stay travel insurance policy should cover you for medical expenses, cancellation, and baggage, etc. However, long-term travel insurance may include other cover, given the various activities people undertake on extended trips, such as working abroad.